The Chemical Professional’s Code of Conduct

-Chemical professionals, as employers, should respect the professionalism of their subordinates and have concern for their well-being, without bias.
+Chemical professionals, as employers and managers, should respect the professionalism of their subordinates, and have concern for their well-being, without bias.
 Employers should provide them with a safe, congenial working environment, fair compensation, opportunities for advancement, and properly acknowledge their scientific contributions.

-Chemical professionals should regard the tutelage of students as a trust conferred by society for the promotion of the students’ learning, professional development, and safety.
-Each student should be treated fairly, respectfully, and without exploitation.
+Chemical professionals should regard the tutelage of students as a trust conferred by society.
+They should promote professional development, learning, and safety, and treat each student fairly, respectfully, and without exploitation.

 Chemical professionals should treat colleagues with respect, encourage them, learn with them, share ideas honestly, and give credit for their contributions.
 Chemical professionals should carefully avoid any bias based on race, gender, age, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, educational background, or other personal attributes.
 They should show consistent respect to colleagues, regardless of the level of their formal education and whether they are from industry, government or academia, or other scientific and engineering disciplines.